SEC Virtual Conference: An Accounting & Reporting Update for Public Companies

 Receive updates on the most recent efforts being made by the PCAOB to protect investors and enhance audit quality for public companies.
 This session will cover the following areas of interest:

-• Final Standards & Rules
+• Final Standards and Rules

 • Technology-Assisted Analysis

-• Proposed Standards & Rules
+• Proposed Standards and Rules

 • Designing and Performing Substantive Analytical Procedures (SAPs)